arolson101/updraft/README.md

 (probably `id`) as well as create and assign a unique `id` (more on that later).

 You also won't find one-to-one or many-to-many or other SQL-centric ideas.
-You can define a field of type 'ptr', where its value will be another object's key, or of type 'list' where you can have a (homogeneous) list of object keys.
+You can define a field of type 'ptr', where its value will be another object's key, or of type 'set' where you can have a (homogeneous) set of values or object keys.
 You will be responsible for tracking object lifetimes and deleting any orphaned entities.

 ## Dependencies
 You need a JS environment that [supports Promises](http://caniuse.com/#feat=promises) or you can use a library like